 - 2 medium carrot, sliced into batons

 - 1 lime, juice and zest

 - 1 x 400g / 14.1oz tin of kidney beans, drained and rinsed

 - 1 x 400ml / 14 fl.oz tin of light coconut milk

-- Peel the ginger and garlic cloves.
-Slice the scotch bonnet in half and remove the stem and seeds.
-Slice the roots off the spring onion and roughly chop the bulbs and tops.
-Transfer everything, including all the remaining jerk marinade ingredients, to a small blender and blend until smooth.
-Then pour the marinade over the tempeh and use your hands to mix the tempeh until every piece is covered in the marinade.
-Cover and leave to marinate in the fridge for at least 2 hours.
+- Transfer all the jerk marinade ingredients to a small blender and blend until smooth.
+Add the tempeh to a dish and pour over the marinade, then use your hands to mix the tempeh until every piece is covered in the marinade.
+Cover and leave in the fridge for at least 2 hours.

 - When the tempeh is ready, transfer the panko breadcrumbs to a plate and mix in the all-purpose seasoning.
 Next add the flour to a separate plate and transfer the plant-based milk to a shallow bowl.

-- Meanwhile, rinse the basmati under cold water in a sieve until the water runs clear.
-Drain and rinse the kidney beans, then transfer both to a saucepan and pour in the light coconut milk along with 2 tbsp of water.
+- Meanwhile, add the basmati and kidney beans to a saucepan and pour in the light coconut milk along with 2 tbsp of water.
 Add a pinch of salt and give everything a stir.
-Bring it to a gentle boil, then lower and simmer with the lid on for 10-15 minutes or until the rice is cooked.
+Bring to a gentle boil, then lower and simmer with the lid on for 10-15 minutes or until the rice is cooked.
 Combine the coleslaw ingredients with pinches of salt and pepper in a bowl, then leave to one side.

-- When everything is ready, add the rice to the bowls, followed by the coleslaw, coriander leaves, breaded jerk tempeh and plantain.
-Top with the chopped coriander leaves, spring onion and squeeze over fresh lime to finish!
+- When everything is ready, add the rice to the bowls, followed by the coleslaw, coriander, breaded jerk tempeh and plantain.
+Top with the spring onion and squeeze over fresh lime to finish!
 Epic.